 He led the development and execution of the distribution strategy for AOL.com - AOL’s first open Web portal and other AOL products (IM, Web browsers, toolbar, etc.) that were designed to provide users a rich and convenient online experience and drive traffic to the AOL’s vast network of online properties.
 Additionally, he helped the development of AOL’s international expansion strategy as a Web portal into high-potential, new and emerging markets outside the U.S.

-Kanaujia came to AOL after serving as a Director with a closely-held, boutique private equity investment group based in Greenwich, CT, where he led investments in digital media & technology firms.
-Prior to which, he spent four years with KPMG LLP in New York, where he provided consulting services to KPMG’s major Fortune 100 global media and technology clients, advising primarily on technology commercialization and global business transformation.
+Kanaujia came to AOL after serving as a Director with a closely-held, boutique private investment group based in Greenwich, Connecticut, where he led investments in digital media & technology firms.
+Prior to which, he spent four years with KPMG in New York, providing management consulting services to KPMG’s Fortune 500 media & technology clients worldwide.

-Kanaujia started his professional career in the U.S. in January 1996 as the Manager, Strategy & Business Development for a technology startup in Northern Virginia, that has since evolved into ePlus, Inc, a leading provider of technology sales & financing services with annual revenue of over $850M.
-He led the development of the firm’s online business strategy and contributed to revenue growth through acquisitions and partnerships.
-Kanaujia’s efforts played a key role in the firm’s highly successful NASDAQ IPO in December 1996.
+Before joining KPMG, Kanaujia had a brief stint with AlliedSignal (now part of Honeywell International) in its prestigious Corporate Leadership Development Program.
+He started his professional career in the U.S. in January 1996 as the Manager, Strategy & Business Development for a technology startup in Northern Virginia, that has since evolved to become ePlus, Inc, a leading provider of technology sales and financing services with revenue of $825M in 2012.
+He played a key role in taking the startup public on NASDAQ in December 1996.